-School of Business: Brown and Bright Gold School of Communication: Navy and Bright Gold School of Decision Sciences: Purple and Silver White School of Humanities and Social Science: Dark Blue and Forest Green School of Translation: Maroon and Forest Green
+School of Business: Brown and Bright Gold

+School of Communication: Navy and Bright Gold

+School of Decision Sciences: Purple and Silver White

+School of Humanities and Social Science: Dark Blue and Forest Green School of Translation and Foreign Languages: Maroon and

+Forest Green

-15.6 Academic Honours
+15.6 Other Academic Honours

-- 15.6.1 Students who have satisfied the requirements for academic honours of respective programmes will be placed on the Dean's List or receive the Best Progress Award at the end of each academic year, in recognition of their academic excellence and significant academic improvement during their studies at the University. - 15.6.2 The Dean's List and the Best Progress Award recipient list have to be approved by respective School Boards according to the following schedule:
+- 15.6.1 Students who have met the criteria for academic honours of respective Schools will be placed on the Dean's List or receive the Best Progress Award of the School at the end of each academic year, in recognition of their academic excellence and significant academic improvement during their studies at the University. - 15.6.2 The criteria for the Dean's List and the Best Progress Award are approved by respective School Boards according to the guidelines set out by the University.
+The recipient lists are also approved by respective School Boards according to the following schedule:

-Scenario (1) AB to approve exam results (2) School to approve the Dean's List / Best Progress Award recipient list Issuance of Academic Transcript Year-4 students graduating in Semester 1 (1) AB meeting in February (2) February March Year-4 students graduating in Semester 2 (1) AB meeting in June (2) June July Year-4 students graduating in Summer Term (1) AB meeting in September(2) September October Students of Years 1, 2 and 3 (1) AB meeting in September(2) September or October October or November
+Scenario (1) AB to approve exam results(2) School to approve the Dean's List / Best Progress Award recipient list Issuance of Academic Transcript Year-4 students graduating in Semester 1 (1) AB meeting in February (2) February March Year-4 students graduating in Semester 2 (1) AB meeting in June (2) June July

+Scenario (1) AB to approve exam results(2) School to approve the Dean's List / Best Progress Award recipient list Issuance of Academic Transcript Year-4 students graduating in Summer Term (1) AB meeting in September (2) September October Students of Years 1, 2 and 3 (1) AB meeting in September (2) September or October October or November

-- 15.6.3 Dean's Lists and Best Progress Award recipient lists have to be forwarded to the Registry for inclusion in academic transcripts. - 15.6.4 Registry shall report to the Academic Board in case of irregularities noted in the lists.
+- 15.6.3 Dean's Lists and Best Progress Award recipient lists have to be forwarded to the Registry according to the set timeline for inclusion in academic transcripts. - 15.6.4 Registry shall report to the Academic Board in case of irregularities noted in the lists.